CornerstonePres/cornerstone-pres/_events/2021-07-08-thursday-small-group.md

 <!--StartFragment-->

-We will continue our study of Ephesians, January 26, 2023
+We will continue our study of Ephesians, February 2, 2023

-We will discuss Ephesians, Chapter 5 and use the questions for Days 4-6.
-Karyn will lead and Cheryl will do devotions.
+We will discuss Ephesians, Chapter 6 and use the questions for Days 1-3.
+Carol will lead and Karyn will do devotions.

 <!--EndFragment-->